It is an updated, detailed online course, which will include membership of an incubating and hatching group.

 So start right here - click on any of these pics to go to that page - or alternatively join in the hatching group by filling in this form, and have reminder e-mails sent, free of charge, to your inbox at the right time.

-Use these pages.
-They're not as detailed as my full hatching series, but they're a starting point.
+If you're not sure you're ready for incubating yet, use these pages to get an idea of what's involved.
+They're nothing like as detailed as my full hatching series, but they're a starting point.